 The Fort Hays-fort Dodge Trail, established in 1867, was first used by the military, followed by civilian traffic.
-It continued to be used regularly until the Santa Fe Railroad reached Dodge City in 1872.
+It continued to be used regularly until the Atchison, Topeka & Santa Fe Railroad reached Dodge City in 1872.

-After the Civil War was over, the United States again turned its attention back to westward expansion, building railroads, and taking care of the “Indian problem.”
+After the Civil War, the United States turned its attention back to westward expansion, building railroads, and taking care of the “Indian problem.”
 Soon, new cavalry regiments were recruited, western army posts allotted more money, and some of the best military men of the time were assigned to the forts of the Old West.

 The Fort Hays-Fort Dodge Trail was initially utilized to transfer supplies from the railhead at Fort Hays to Fort Dodge, some 75 miles distant, and an access point for emigrants and traders to the Santa Fe Trail.
 When the railhead from Fort Harker was moved to Hays, the U.S. Postal Department ordered the Barlow & Sanderson Company to initiate mail deliveries from Hays to Santa Fe, New Mexico, effective November 1, 1867.